Increased presence of scavengers, beggars poses security threat in FCT, Wike tells court

 According to him, the individuals were forcefully apprehended, verbally harassed and subjected to physical threats in full view of all passersby, thereby creating an atmosphere of fear and intimidation.

-He said he went back to the place where these persons were arrested and able to get the contacts of some of the victims.
+He said he went back to the place where these persons were arrested and was able to get contacts of some of the victims.

 He said on Nov.
 15, 2024, he organised a meeting with three of the victims namely, Abdullatif Shehu, Hajiya Talatu Danladi and Judith Samuel, whose testimonies were recorded and verily believed to be correct and true.